 Think of wonton noodles as China’s take on ravioli.

-Somen noodles are impossibly light and delicate.
+Somen noodle recipes are impossibly light and delicious.

 These thin noodles incorporate wheat flour and have a very mild flavor.